marcodotsh/acse/README.md

 # ACSE (Advanced Compiler System for Education)

-ACSE is a complete toolchain consisting of a compiler (named ACSE), an assembler, and a simulator (named MACE).
-It provides a simple but reasonably accurate sandbox for learning how compilers work.
+ACSE is a complete toolchain consisting of a compiler (`acse`), an assembler (`asrv32im`), and a simulator (`simrv32im`).
+It provides a simple but reasonably accurate sandbox for learning how a compilation toolchain works.

 ## How to use ACSE